Iron cycle: Role of marine animals in Iron cycling

-Most commonly, iron was available as an inorganic source to phytoplankton; however, organic forms of iron can also be used by specific diatoms which use a process of surface reductase mechanism.
-Uptake of iron by phytoplankton leads to lowest iron concentrations in surface seawater.
-Remineralization occurs when the sinking phytoplankton are degraded by zooplankton and bacteria.
+Iron uptake by phytoplankton leads to extremely low surface seawater iron concentrations, as iron is rapidly utilized in biological processes.
+Inorganic iron is the most common form available to phytoplankton, but specific diatoms can also access organic iron through surface reductase mechanisms.Remineralization occurs when the sinking phytoplankton are degraded by zooplankton and bacteria.
 Upwelling recycles iron and causes higher deep water iron concentrations.
-On average there is 0.07±0.04 nmol Fe kg−1 at the surface (<200 m) and 0.76±0.25 nmol Fe kg−1 at depth (>500 m).
-Therefore, upwelling zones contain more iron than other areas of the surface oceans.
+On average there is 0.07±0.04 nmol Fe kg−1 at the surface (<200 m) and 0.76±0.25 nmol Fe kg−1 at depth (>500 m).Therefore, upwelling zones contain more iron than other areas of the surface oceans.
 Soluble iron in ferrous form is bioavailable for utilization which commonly comes from aeolian resources.

-Iron primarily is present in particulate phases as ferric iron, and the dissolved iron fraction is removed out of the water column by coagulation.
-For this reason, the dissolved iron pool turns over rapidly, in around 100 years.
+Iron primarily exists in particulate phases as ferric iron, and the dissolved fraction is rapidly removed from the water column by coagulation.
+Consequently, the dissolved iron pool has a turnover time of approximately 100 years.
+The availability of soluble iron from aeolian sources is particularly important for sustaining biological activity in iron-limited regions.
+As anthropogenic activities continue to modify iron deposition patterns, the balance of marine biogeochemical cycles may shift, with potential consequences for global carbon sequestration and marine ecosystem dynamics.